Skip to content

 Answer: Mauritania, in 1981.
 Even after legal abolition, it wasn’t criminalized until 2007, and hereditary slavery persists in practice today.

-The twentieth century ended, the Space Shuttle flew, personal computers existed, and slavery was still legal in one country.
-So the date alone is the stump.
+The twentieth century was nearly out.
+The Space Shuttle flew.
+Personal computers sat on desks.
+And slavery was still legal in one country.
+So nobody needs a trick clue.
+The year alone floors people.

 32. Who was the youngest person to become US President?
 (Hard)